stigrs/numlib/README.md

 Numlib provides a C++ library for linear algebra and scientific computing.
 BLAS and LAPACK are used for fast numerical performance.
-Currently, OpenBLAS and Intel MKL is supported.
+Currently, OpenBLAS and Intel MKL are supported.

 ## Features